I. Program Assessment in the School of Continuing Studies

 Please review our Program Review Guidelines and Timeline to learn more about this important process.
 The Charge Committee for each program is outlined below.

-Division of Professional Communication (Journalism and Public Relations & Corporate Communications)
+Division of Professional Communications (Journalism and Public Relations & Corporate Communications)

 - Denise Keyes, Senior Associate Dean and Executive Director, Center for Social Impact Communication